Anish0369/Templates/README.md

 # Templates
-Repo to store all my templates of solving problems
+Repo to store all my templates for solving problems